Payment method tokenization

 Ansa enables customers to use raw card data to create an Ansa payment method.
 This raw card data is securely routed through a PCI DSS compliant tokenization service to a payment service provider.

-Using linked bank accounts from Plaid
+Using linked bank accounts

 If your account is configured with Plaid, you can use your users' linked bank accounts as Ansa payment methods.

 When using Plaid Link , your application will receive public tokens from Plaid's SDK corresponding to the bank accounts that the user has connected.
-You will need to exchange these public tokens for a longer-lived access token, and then create a processor token from the access token using ansa
+You will need to exchange these public tokens for a longer-lived access token, and then create a processor token from the access token using ansa as the processor value.

-Updated 3 months ago
+Updated 7 months ago